hoang-tran/hoang-tran.github.io/_drafts/5-things-i-do-to-keep-me-up-to-date-with-latest-ios-development.md

 It's hard to keep up with all of these information if we don't invest the time and effort to actually research about it.

-Today I will share the list of 5 things I do everyday that helps me stay in sync with interesting trends around iOS development.
+Today I will share the list of 5 things I do consistently that helps me stay in sync with interesting trends around iOS development.
 These are the things that I've been doing for almost a year now.

 And you know what? **It works**.